Floodbuster 1

 This pilot project is being constructed to demonstrate a new path forward—one that leverages the strength of concrete, the speed of automation, and the design power of additive manufacturing.
 Floodbuster 1 applies cutting-edge engineering to create a structure capable of withstanding floods, tornadoes, and time.

-The goal is not just innovation for innovation’s sake—but to show how we can build homes that are stronger, healthier, more cost-effective, and resilient enough to serve generations.
+The goal is not just innovation for innovation’s sake—but to show how we can build structures that are stronger, healthier, more cost-effective, and resilient enough to serve generations.
 By doing so, we aim to catalyze broader investment, policy attention, and scalable adoption across disaster-prone and housing-insecure communities.

-With construction underway and 3D printing scheduled to begin at the end of June 2025, Floodbuster 1 demonstrates how targeted innovation can produce structures that are faster to build, stronger by design, and better suited to withstand future threats.
+Floodbuster 1 demonstrates how targeted innovation can produce structures that are faster to build, stronger by design, and better suited to withstand future threats.
 The project’s structural features are the result of years of SCC-led research and engineering, combining AI-informed design and advanced materials science with real-world construction practice.

 “It is important to realize we are not talking about the distant or even the near future.
 We already have the [3D printing] technology right here and now to build a cost-effective structure, that compared to wood, might as well be virtually indestructible.”